Maneesha-neelam/apnacollege-Demo/README.md

 # apnacollege-Demo
-This is my First Git Repository
+This is my First Git Repository.
+Author-Thirupathi Komateddy